No Mean Feat: Simple, Strong Baselines for Context Compression: Background and Related Work

 \paragraph{KV Cache Compression} In contrast to representing contexts as input embeddings, another line of work compresses the entire set of key–value (KV) states.
 Some approaches remove or compress less informative entries in the KV cache without additional training~\citep{xiao2024efficient_streamingllm, oren-etal-2024-transformers_TOVA,li2024snapkv}, while others train the model to perform the compression explicitly~\citep{qin-etal-2024-dodo,DynamicMemoryCompression}.
 A different variant introduces compression tokens, but instead of retaining only the final hidden representation, all KV states are propagated to the decoder~\citep[e.g.,][]{zhang2025long_activationbeacon,li-etal-2025-500xcompressor}.
-Although these methods provide higher-capacity compressed representations that are well suited for efficient long-context comprehension, their increased size makes it impractical to store them for reuse in retrieval-augmented generation frameworks, where caching compressed representations could otherwise avoid recomputation.
+Although these methods provide higher-capacity compressed representations that are well suited for efficient long-context comprehension, their increased size of the compressed representations raises complex practical storage and networking challenges for RAG frameworks, where caching compressed representations could otherwise avoid recomputation.

 \paragraph{Hard Prompt Compression} An alternative approach is to compress contexts directly in the token space.
 This has been done by removing unimportant tokens or lexical units~\citep[e.g.,][]{li-etal-2023-selectivecontext,jiang-etal-2023-llmlingua, pan-etal-2024-llmlingua2} or generating concise summaries that preserve salient details~\citep{chuang-etal-2024-learning_NanoCapsulator}.
 While these methods can be more interpretable and storage-efficient, they are inherently constrained by their reliance on explicit tokens.